 We reached Siwei, where Chandra had prepared Thai lunch for us, which we ate before proceeding to Pokhara.
-We dropped Ram off near his home, Chandra negotiated with a Van traveling to Kathmandu for a seat back as he had to rush to Darjeeling, India the next day for another trek.
+We dropped Ram off near his home; Chandra negotiated with a Van travelling to Kathmandu for a seat back as he had to rush to Darjeeling, India, the next day for another trek.
 We checked into the hotel, had nice showers, and went for a walk.
 I suggest that Kay and Paul have dinner between just the two of them for a couple’s time for that night.

 Day eight: Paragliding, massage, and chill out in Pokhara.

 We meet for breakfast at eight am as previously planned.
 We had a relaxing day, but Kay and Paul were going paragliding in the morning, so we did not want them to eat late before the flight.
-The morning was gloomy and started to rain while we were having breakfast, and we were informed that the paragliding was canceled for the day.
+Unfortunately, the morning was gloomy and started to rain while we were having breakfast, and we were informed that the paragliding was cancelled for the day.

 The afternoon was spent window shopping, having lunch, and a long walk by the Phewa Lakeside before stopping at the Krazy Gecko restaurant and bar.
 They have an all-day buy one get one free cocktail happy hour.
-We had a relaxing time by the waterfront, enjoying our cocktails and headed back to Khahare to the French Creperie.
-It was the first time the Thomsons had tried Galette; I have it at least once whenever I am in Pokhara.
+We had a relaxing time by the waterfront, enjoying our cocktails, and headed back to Khahare to the French Creperie.
+It was the first time the Thomsons had tried Galette; I have it at least once in Pokhara.

 Day Nine: Fly back to Kathmandu and International flight.

-We would have chosen to drive back, but our airline’s aircraft reached Pokhara, but it was too late for it to fly back to Kathmandu.
+We would have chosen to drive back, but our airline’s aircraft reached Pokhara, but it was too late to fly back to Kathmandu.
 It was stuck in Pokhara.
 By pulling some strings, we were put on that flight back to Kathmandu.
 The weather was still bad in Pokhara, but we had the best chance of leaving Pokhara by air.
-We were kindly offered jo hitch a ride back to Kathmandu by some trekkers with whom we had become friendly with on the trek; other company directors that I know etcetera.
-Each time we turned down their kind offers.
+We were kindly offered to hitch a ride back to Kathmandu by some trekkers with whom we had become friendly on the trek, other company directors I know, etc. Each time we turned down their kind offers.

-Now it was touch and go if the domestic flight was canceled and missed their international flight, the Thomsons had to pay more than US$2000 one way to return.
+Now it was touch and go; if the domestic flight was cancelled and missed their international flight, the Thomsons had to pay more than US$2000 one way to return.
 The weather in the Pokhara valley was lifting slowly, and Kay had a deadline of 1.15 pm to finalize the alternate booking for their international flight.

 Fortunately for us, we were summoned to board the aircraft, we took off for Kathmandu.
-I was expecting it to be a turbulent flight as it was quite cloudy but was pleasantly surprised at how smooth the flight way.
+I was expecting it to be a turbulent flight as it was quite cloudy, but I was pleasantly surprised at how smooth the flight was.
 We were delays by a few more minutes above Kathmandu before landing.
-We collected our luggage, and we boarded the van that had been waiting for us to the International terminal.
+We collected our luggage, and we boarded the van waiting for us at the International terminal.
 We said our goodbyes as we made it in the nick of time for the Thomsons to check-in for their onward flight.

 It was a massive relief to all of us that everything went well in the end.
-We also learned that the next days after our flight to Pokhara got canceled due to bad weather.
+But, unfortunately, we also learned that our flight to Pokhara was cancelled the next days after our flight due to bad weather.

-We experienced the coldest and wettest winter and spring in 2019 due to Western disturbances and the Bay of Bengal.
+We experienced the coldest and wettest winter and spring in 2019 due to Western disturbances and Bengal’s Bay.